 - The tables and stools where the city’s planning took place

-There are also exclusive tours which are possible at any time of the year, with a 2-week notice for reservation.
-Adults pay a $3 entrance fee while kids pay $1
+Visits to the house are allowed between May and September, on Sundays or holidays from 12 p.m. to 4 p.m.
+There are also exclusive tours, which are possible at any time of the year, with a 2-week notice for reservation.
+Adults pay a $3 entrance fee, while kids pay $1.

 Tour the Pergola Garden

-The amazing scene of beautiful tunnels and rows of flowers beneath the structure is just the perfect place for photography.
+The fantastic scene of beautiful tunnels and rows of flowers beneath the structure is just the perfect place for photography.
 Also, due to the blooming flowers, this area is full of gorgeous butterflies between June and September.

 While still here, you can see the statue of Gunnar Wennerberg, the famous Swedish poet.
 Also, although relatively snubbed, the Mask of Chief Little Crow, who served between 1810 and 1863, is visible.

 He was a Dakota chief who saw the establishment of a peace treaty in 1851.
-When the US government broke the treaty, the chief had to face and fight the government.
+When the US government broke the treaty, the director faced and fought the government.

 The Dakota tribe regards this place as sacred to them.
-The visiting hours to the Minnehaha’s Pergola Gardens are quite flexible as you can visit any day from morning to evening.
+The visiting hours to the Minnehaha’s Pergola Gardens are flexible as you can visit any day from morning to evening.

 Visit the Old Minnehaha Depot

-This station building was quite stunning such that the employees used to call it “the princess.”
+This station building was quite stunning, such that the employees used to call it “the princess.”
 Its gingerbread design is evocative of the Victorian era.
-The era represents a time when men in high collars and ladies in bustles, largely plied through rail transport.
+The era represents a time when men in high collars and ladies in bustles largely plied through rail transport.

-In 1963 however, Milwaukee Road closed Minnehaha Depot’s doors.
+The route’s traffic peaked during the First and Second World Wars.
+This was due to the high number of troops moving from Fort Snelling and back.
+In 1963, however, Milwaukee Road closed Minnehaha Depot’s doors.
 The building later became a property of the City Parks Department.

 And to crown it all, a stone ring inscribed with words from Henry Longfellow’s poem “The Song of Hiawatha” surrounds the whole garden.